-A user command can be debugged by tracing through the entire namespace.
-However, a more convenient method is to instruct code to suspend on the first line of the Run function - tracing/debugging can then proceed from there.
+A user command can be debugged by tracing through SE.
+UCMD (see Section 3.3).
+However, a more convenient method is to instruct the framework to suspend on the first line of the Run or Help function-tracing/debugging can then proceed from there.
 To do this, debugging mode must be switched on: